AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ### Can I get all of the data from my rows?

-You cannot get all the data from your rows, as Query Service is a **columnar** based system, and not a row-based system.
+You cannot get all the data from your rows, as Query Service is a **columnar-based** system and not a row-based system.

 ## REST API errors